 Jerry Hicks’ Cancer Story: Chemotherapy, a Fire Ant Bite, and What Abraham Hicks Tried to Hide

 Jerry Hicks was sick, they said.
 His illness required his immediately taking time off for recovery.

-Re-spinning the story with acrobatic maneuvers evading an admission of Jerry Hicks’ cancer gave us something new to think about.
-This one, however, was more bumbling than anything before.
+Re-spinning the story with twists and turns evading news of Jerry Hicks’s cancer gave followers something unsettling to think about.

 The unfolding is probably best told in a simple timeline.

-But let’s start by noting that Esther Hicks teaches that we get in life whatever we are a ‘vibrational match’ for.
-And that we create our realities by controlling our ‘vibrations.’
+But let’s start by noting that Esther Hicks teaches that we get in life that for which we are a “vibrational match.”
+We create our realities through our “vibrations,” however conscious or unconscious.

-We have, she says, a ‘vibrational countenance’ presented to ‘the universe,’ a sort of asking, and the universe answers precisely.
+We have, she says, a “vibrational countenance” presented to “the universe,” a way of asking, and the universe answers precisely.

 “No exceptions,” as Esther is fond of announcing.

 That’s the simplest version.
 But her teachings say that we give ourselves our illnesses, including cancer.
 It’s our thinking and beliefs that do the job.
 And she agrees with her mentor, Sheila Gillette, who channels Theo, that every death is a suicide.

-She also tells us we can easily return to exuberant good health, if we want to, by changing our vibrations.
+She also tells us we can easily return to exuberant good health, if we want, by changing our vibrations.
 This, she says, may require as little as an afternoon for the worst illnesses.

 Finally, Jerry’s life-threatening illness tested her convictions.
 Not to mention core parts of Abraham’s so-called “teachings.”